Arthur Hill-Trevor, 3rd Viscount Dungannon: Personal life

-On 10 September 1821, he married Sophia, daughter of Colonel Gorges Marcus Irvine of Castle Irvine, Fermanagh.
+On 10 September 1821, he married Sophia, daughter of Colonel Gorges Marcus Irvine of Castle Irvine, County Fermanagh.
 Hill-Trevor died at his home in London, on 11 August 1862.
 As he had no male children, the peerage became extinct after his death.
 Edwin Hill-Trevor inherited his estate.

 Hill-Trevor, along with publishing several pamphlets, wrote The Life and Times of William III.